 by Jaimie Augustine

-The Career Development Association of PEI Inc. (CDA of PEI) is celebrating and highlighting the great work and career paths of its members.
+The Career Development Association of PEI Inc. (CDA of PEI) is celebrating Canada Career Month by highlighting the great work and career paths of its members.